Trxy/TRX/README.md

 }.start()
 ```

-### Use optional parameters for fine grained control
+### Use optional parameters for fine-grained control

 ```swift
 Tween(from: 0,